How to Create Your Own In-Home Spa — Who Says You Need a Fancy Retreat to Enjoy a Spa Day? | PaperCity Magazine

 The question has been ringing in the coronavirus void: What are you most excited to do once social distancing is over?
 The potential answers are endless.
 Travel abroad, attend a grand 500-person gala, eat at a boisterously crowded restaurant again, etc, etc. . .

-One activity many have missed is Spa Day.
-A full day of indulgence at a place of pampering with expert massage therapists and beauty mavens catering to your every ache and flaw sounds divine.
+One activity many have missed is a day at the spa — a full indulgence immersion at a place of pampering with expert massage therapists and beauty mavens catering to your every ache and flaw sounds divine.

 Since nail salons and spas are just beginning to reopen with limited services, many must temporarily adjust and bring the spa home.
 Luckily, there are some seriously decadent and effective relaxation accessories, tools, and skincare products that can help transform your home into a relaxation station.